 Diagnosis of Atrioventricular Block

 Electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
 This record, the electrocardiogram (also known as an ECG)... read more (ECG) is used to detect atrioventricular block.
 Each degree of block produces a particular pattern.
-First-degree atrioventricular block can be detected only by (ECG), which shows the conduction delay.

 Treatment of Atrioventricular Block